Frequently Asked Questions

 Why did I get a notification to check my internet connection?

-When you get a “check internet connection” notification in the upper right part of the HURREVAC tracking map, it indicates there was a break in the browser’s constant connection to the HURREVAC server.
-(This replaces the flashing yellow triangle icon that was used prior to June 2023).
+When you get a “check internet connection” notification in the upper right part of the HURREVAC tracking map, it indicates there was a prolonged break in your browser’s constant connection to the HURREVAC server.
+This notification could also appear when there is sustained loss of connection beyond HURREVAC’s control due to your device going offline.

-Sometimes this is due to your computer going into sleep mode, or a local firewall timing out the connection.
+Sometimes a connection notification is prompted by your computer going into sleep mode, or a local firewall timing out the connection.
 For some users, this may happen more often due to their VPN connection.
 A temporary loss of connection can impede the automatic updates of new storms or new advisories of active storms, but the program should otherwise continue to operate when you begin interacting with it again.

 When disconnects happen, you can reload the website to get back up to date.
 Or, you can uncheck and recheck the storm (in the Storms tab) if you expect that an updated advisory is available and should be displayed.
 This causes HURREVAC to reconnect to the server to retrieve that data specifically.
 When the internet connection is constant, HURREVAC’s map automatically refreshes when new advisories are available.